Dropshipping Business Model Explained: Your eCommerce Blueprint

 Key Takeaways

-• ✓ It offers low startup costs and high flexibility for entrepreneurs.
+• ✓ It offers low startup costs and allows for a wide range of products to be offered.

 How It Works